 How?
-Always check that the manufacturer has done the available testing to their products to ensure safety.
+Always check that the manufacturer has done the available testing on their products to ensure safety.

-Check for the proper testing documentation and use your discretion based on the information above when ordering from China.
+Check for the proper testing documentation (usually present on the product’s web page) and use your discretion based on the information above when ordering China-made.

 Or, let me do the heavy lifting by checking out my researched recommendations in this post!

 Another common question out there: Is there lead in vintage dishes?

 Many of us have old ceramic dishes and vintage dinnerware from our grandparents or antique stores, garage sales, etc., lying around.